Canner/WrenAI/README.md

 ## 🤔 Why WrenAI?

-We focus on providing a secure and reliable text-to-SQL solution for everyone.
+We focus on providing an open, secure and reliable text-to-SQL solution for everyone.

 ### 1. Turnkey Solution